Jaycelab/Jaycelab/README.md

 <!--
 ************************************
 TODO:
-- gh action or yml config to set a tags to open in new window******
+- gh action or yml config to set a tags to open in new window***
-- fix row 5 & 6 table row/data tags. background color not matching
+- fix row 5 & 6 table row/data tags. background color not matching***
-- table layout in mobile view
+- table layout in mobile view***
-- update code/website linkd
 - update project description summary
-- upload project videos
 - check for duplicate , unclosed tags

 *******************************